PRP and BMAC therapies offer promising options for pain relief and improved function.

-Regenerative PRP and BMAC therapies are on the forefront of emerging orthopedic medicine, and have been offered at Summit Orthopedics for several years.
+Regenerative PRP and BMAC therapies are at the forefront of emerging orthopedic medicine and have been offered at Summit Orthopedics for several years.
 Although these treatments are already delivering promising results, ongoing research continually adds to what we know about PRP and BMAC treatments.
-Physiatrist and regenerative medicine specialist Dr. Steven Stulc discusses what current research tells us about the comparative benefits of PRP and BMAC.
+Physiatrist and orthobiologics specialist Dr. Steven Stulc discusses current research about the comparative benefits of PRP and BMAC.

 The basics of PRP and BMAC

 “PRP is shorthand for platelet-rich plasma treatments,” explains Dr. Stulc.
 “These treatments use concentrated platelets from the patient’s own blood for regenerative treatments.
 BMAC stands for bone marrow aspirate concentrate.
 BMAC also harnesses the healing properties of the patient’s body, but uses a concentrate derived from the patient’s bone marrow.”

 “We’ve been using PRP treatments for a longer period of time compared to BMAC treatments,” Dr. Stulc points out.
 “For this reason, we have more published research studies for PRP than we do for BMAC.
 These studies have established a broader confirmation for the safety and effectiveness of PRP, and that means that PRP is used more frequently.
 It is also the less expensive option between the two.”

 Platelet-rich plasma is a blood component with three to eight times the concentration of platelets found in normal blood.
 A PRP solution is made by drawing a small amount of the patient’s blood and then centrifuging it.
 The centrifuge process separates platelet-rich plasma from the platelet-poor plasma in the blood sample.
 The PRP is then injected into the injured area under imaging guidance for accurate placement.
 Tendon treatments are delivered with ultrasound guidance.
 Spine and joint treatments are delivered with fluoroscopic guidance.